2009 CECAFA Cup: Information

 Sudan was left out due to missing the deadline for the draw.

 French telecommunications company Orange agreed to sponsor the tournament.
-Orange paid $175,000 USD for the privilege.
+Orange paid US$175,000 for the privilege.

-The Kenyan Government also paid $80,000 USD to sponsor the tournament.
+The Kenyan Government also paid US$80,000 to sponsor the tournament.
 It is the first time in 15 years that the CECAFA Cup has been hosted in Kenya.

-CECAFA unveiled tournament mascot Tembo, a friendly looking elephant in a black- and yellow-stripped jersey and orange shorts, standing with his left foot on a football.
+CECAFA unveiled tournament mascot Tembo, a friendly looking elephant in a black and yellow-striped jersey and orange shorts, standing with his left foot on a football.
 Tembo will spread the message "Uniting for Peace", the tournament's theme.

 Television rights were sold to Kenya Broadcasting Corporation in partnership with South-African owned Super Sport.